wilsonzlin/wilsonl.in-docs/src/ooml/_common/Namespaces/Initialising namespaces.md

-After a namespace has been declared, the next step is for it to be parsed, otherwise it's just some plain text in some weird tags.
+After a namespace has been declared, the next step is for it to be parsed, otherwise it's just some plain text HTML.

-Namespaces are created by initialising a new `OOML.Namespace` instance with the DOM element containing the ooml class declarations.
+Namespaces are parsed by creating a new `OOML.Namespace` instance with the DOM element containing the ooml class declarations.

 Here is an example of a namespace containing two (empty) classes: